hashtaginfosec/pyscripter-er/README.md

 # pyscripter-er

 A terrible fork of https://github.com/lanmaster53/pyscripter-er.
-Combined all relevant claases into one Python file.
+Made it work for dummies like me.

 **To install:**
 * Save `pyscripterer.py` and `pyscripter_utils.py` to a folder where you put all your Python extensions for Burp.